Modulus Opening Night Concert – SOLD OUT

 A powerful blend of film, music, and storytelling

 Join us for an unforgettable evening that opens with an evocative concert celebrating the brilliance and creativity of Vancouver’s artistic community.
-The program features music by Jocelyn Morlock, Alfredo Santa Ana, Joy Kogawa, Leslie Uyeda, and Hildegard Westerkamp.
+The evening’s program brings together music by Jocelyn Morlock, Alfredo Santa Ana, Hildegard Westerkamp, and Leslie Uyeda featuring poetry by Joy Kogawa.
 Experience the legendary sounds of Vancouver brought to life by Sarah Jo Kirsch, Mark Takeshi McGregor, and Adrian Verdejo.

 The evening concludes with the world premiere of Klavierklang, a cinematic tone poem directed by Nettie Wild and edited by Michael Brockington.
 In this celebration of the piano as an extraordinary instrument, legendary composer and soundscape activist Hildegard Westerkamp joins forces with renowned pianist Rachel Kiyo Iwaasa.